cjstoddard/PicoCalc-uf2/uf2/README.md

 Update 4-3-2025

 I added a uLisp and PicoMite uf2 images for the Pico 2.
 If you are interested in other versions of uLisp uf2, goto this [website](https://dev.metacircular.net/).
 Thank you guu and picolisper from the Clockworkpi forums for building these uLisp images.

+Update 4-5-2025

+Added MicroPython for the Pico 2 and Pico 2 W. The source and such can be had from the original website, https://github.com/zenodante/PicoCalc-micropython-driver.